Banana Split (film): Plot

 High school friends April and Nick start dating and are together for two years, until they break up during their senior year after learning that they have applied to different colleges and would be unable to make a long distance relationship work.
 During the summer before college, April finds out Nick is dating someone new named Clara.

 April goes to a party with her other friends, Molly and Sally, and Clara shows up at the party with Nick and April’s mutual friend, Ben.
 April texts Ben to meet with her to try and find out more about Clara, and then spends the rest of the party hiding in bedrooms from her until Clara finds her and introduces herself.
-April is surprised to discover how much she has in common with Clara, and they two end up having a great time together at the party.
+April is surprised to discover how much she has in common with Clara, and the two end up having a great time together at the party.
 At the end of the night, Clara puts her phone number on April’s phone.

 Clara and April start spending time together, drawn to each other by their similar tastes and attitudes.
 They set up rules to never talk about Nick or tell Nick about their friendship, although Ben is aware of their friendship.
 They become best friends and one night April invites Clara over to her home for dinner.
 Things go awry when April’s little sister, Agnes, who is also “obsessed” with Nick, reveals that Clara is Nick's current girlfriend to their mother, making everything awkward.

 Orientation is just around the corner and Nick’s birthday arrives, prompting April to send him a message wishing him a happy birthday.
 This angers Clara when she finds out.

 One last high school party takes place and April tries to avoid going since Clara and Nick will be there together.
 She goes out with Sally and Molly but changes her mind and ends up alone at the party.
 There, trying to avoid Clara and Nick, she spends the time dancing and doing shots with Ben.
 Nick decides it's awkward not to say hello and goes to “introduce" Clara to April in a tension filled moment.
 Clara and Nick leave together and so do April and Ben.

 On the ride home April is mad at herself for putting herself in that situation and yells at Ben, who ends up kissing her.
 The Lyft driver orders them to get off the car due to the yelling and April and Ben start making out until she decides to stop since it's a stupid move.
 The next day she wakes up with a text from Nick saying he's outside of her house and wants to see her.
 They spend the day together and later admit they still have feelings for each other and kiss.